marzhall/kyuu/readme.md

 Writes to a queue file place a message on it, and reads from the file return a message.

+The queue server exposes itself to the network at an IP address and port, and can be mounted by the built-in linux 9p driver, or, more easily, the 9pfuse FUSE filesystem driver.

 The queue can be mounted, read from, and written to simulatenously on multiple places on the filesystem and from multiple machines.

-The queue server exposes itself to the network for mounting by either the built-in linux 9p driver, or, more easily, the 9pfuse FUSE filesystem driver.

 # Usage